rydei/Chamber-Card/README.md

 # Chamber's Card
 Building Chamber's ability card from Valorant by 3D printing wih a touch of gold.
-It has a Built-In NFC Tag.
+It has a Built-In NFC Sticker.